-Members should prepare contingency plans in the event of a “no deal” between the UK and the EU but not yet enact them.
+Members should prepare contingency plans in the event of a “no deal” between the UK and the EU.

 Members should ensure they keep up to date with official Government advice and guidance on Brexit matters.
 Further Government updates and advice on Brexit can be found on the .gov website at https://www.gov.uk/government/brexit

-Members should also consider their levels of stockholding immediately prior to, during, and after the notional date of exit in order to smooth out any disruption to supply chains between the UK and the EU.
+Members should also consider their levels of stockholding immediately prior to, during, and after the notional date of exit in order to smooth out any disruption to supply chains between the UK and the EU over the short-term.

 UKLA is holding a seminar on Brexit: Implications for Import/Export on 31st January 2019 and we would encourage all members to attend. http://www.ukla.org.uk/event/brexit-the-implications-for-import-and-export/